Remote surgery

-Remote surgery (also known as telesurgery) is the ability for a doctor to perform surgery on a patient even though they are not physically in the same location.
+Remote surgery (also known as cybersurgery or telesurgery) is the ability for a doctor to perform surgery on a patient even though they are not physically in the same location.
 It is a form of telepresence.
 A robot surgical system generally consists of one or more arms (controlled by the surgeon), a master controller (console), and a sensory system giving feedback to the user.
 Remote surgery combines elements of robotics, telecommunications such as high-speed data connections and elements of management information systems.
 While the field of robotic surgery is fairly well established, most of these robots are controlled by surgeons at the location of the surgery.
 Remote surgery is remote work for surgeons, where the physical distance between the surgeon and the patient is less relevant.
 It promises to allow the expertise of specialized surgeons to be available to patients worldwide, without the need for patients to travel beyond their local hospital.